Metro in Mexico City

 The Red de Transportes de Pasajeros (Passengers Transport Network in English) is a bus fleet designed to transport all users around the city, but uttermost to zones far away from the city center or to areas where Metro or Metrobus can’t go.

 The RTP system has more than 100 lines to travel around the city.
-You can imagine this as an extension of the Metro since in most subway terminals, you can find an RTP bus stop to reach your destination.
-And of course, as part of the Metro System, RTP buses have cameras on each bus to guarantee user security.
+You can imagine this as an extension of the Metro since you can find an RTP bus stop in most subway terminals to reach your destination.
+And, of course, as part of the Metro System, RTP buses have cameras on each bus to guarantee user security.
 You can click here to see all the available routes.

 To use any of the 5 above-mentioned means of transport, you can pay with cash or use a rechargeable plastic card.
 You can buy the card from vending machines at Metrobus stops.
-If you plan to use Mexico City’s metro system quite often, we suggest buying a rechargeable plastic card.
+If you plan to use Mexico City’s metro system quite often, we suggest purchasing a rechargeable plastic card.

-Monday to Sunday – all-day
+Monday to Sunday – all day

 Fee price:Â